samunemeth/System/README.md

   - [ ] *Look Into:* Impermanence.
 [More Info](https://grahamc.com/blog/erase-your-darlings/)
         *Maybe just on the root at first, not home?*
   - [ ] *Look Into:* Automatic monitor detection, and saved layouts.
+  - [ ] *Look Into:* What is actually good in Rofi?
+Remove some bloat from it?

 **Documentation**